Skip to main content

 Chinese pistache tree

 The biggest concern with non-native species is that they will become invasive.
 However, not all plants that are non-native become invasive.
-In order to become invasive plants must be introduced and cause serious economic environmental harm or harm to human health. some non-native species do not become invasive and therefore are not necessarily bad.
+In order to become invasive, plants must be introduced and cause serious economic environmental harm or harm to human health.
+Some non-native species do not become invasive and therefore are not necessarily bad.

 An example of this is the Chinese pistache tree.
 The Chinese pistache tree is native to central and western China and it was brought to the US for is horticultural value.
 The tree is often used in urban settings, such as along streets and neighborhoods, due to its attractive fruit, autumn foliage, drought tolerance and ability to survive in harsh environments.
 While the pistachhe tree in non-native, it has never reached the level of being invasive.